aliasgeorge9329/telebot_for_class/README.md

 # 🔥 Bot_for_myclass

-Bot Made for my class A batch ECE NITC, for helping my friends reminding marking attendance, wishing birthdays etc. There is separate code fopr whatsapp if you wish to recieve notifications on the whatsapp group.
+Bot Made for my class A batch ECE NITC, for helping my friends reminding marking attendance, wishing birthdays etc. There is a separate folder for whatsapp code if you wish to recieve notifications on the whatsapp group.

 ## Screenshots